-Pediatric heart specialists at Norton Children’s Heart Institute use less invasive procedures when possible, including interventional heart catheterizations to repair congenital heart defects.
-The term interventional implies the doctor doing the “cath” is performing a procedure, or intervening, in order to treat the condition or defect.
+Pediatric heart specialists at Norton Children’s Heart Institute, affiliated with UofL School of Medicine, use less invasive procedures when possible, including interventional heart catheterizations to repair congenital heart defects.
+The term “interventional” implies the doctor doing the catheterization is performing a procedure, or intervening, in order to treat the condition or defect.

 Heart catheterization means threading a thin tube, called a catheter, through a blood vessel until it reaches the heart.
 Physicians use the catheter and other tools to diagnose or repair certain heart conditions and defects.

 Many conditions that would have needed open heart surgery in the past can be treated with interventional heart catheterizations.

 Pediatric interventional cardiologists at Norton Children’s Heart Institute are specially trained to perform these procedures in children.

 Norton Children’s Heart Institute is the leading provider of pediatric heart care in Louisville and Southern Indiana.